1922143/Nikith_student_2025/navigation/Nikithmypage.md

 ---
 layout: page
-title: My Setup Journey
+title: Sprint 5 Reflection
-permalink: /My Setup Journey/
+permalink: /sprint5/
 ---

 My experience setting up to start coding was interesting and while I had some trouble, I eventually did it in the end getting help from my peers and looking at slack for help.
 First, i created an account on github and made a repository.
 Then, I used the Terminal with the wsl command to set up a Linux shell and the apt command within that shell for installing developer tools on Ubuntu.
 On VS Code, I got all my extensions like Remote development pack, Jupyter Notebooks, Python, and Javascript to great ready to code.
 I also went on Ubuntu and made sure I got bundle, ruby, Jupyter, and Python all set up.
 After all the set up, Icreated a new project by typing this into a Linux supported terminal: